arthurdjn/geoserver-py/README.md

 ### Features

-This package supports both **JSON** and **XML** requests and response.
+This package supports both **JSON** and **XML** requests and responses.
 It provides type hints for all the methods and classes, making it easier to work with the package.

 > \[!NOTE\]
 > This package only relies on `requests` as a dependency, which make it extremely lightweight and easy to install: no need to install GDAL!